Exception Register

 Mitigated but not remediated

-Review monthly to confirm controls still work, vendor guidance has not changed, and the target fix date remains realistic.
+Review monthly to confirm controls still work, scanner or telemetry caveats remain accurate, vendor guidance has not changed, and the target fix date remains realistic.

 Immediate